mysterymath/lcc6502/Implementation_Defined_Behavior.md

 whether interrupts are enabled or disabled.
 If an interrupt is exited any other way (e.g., longjmp), this restoration does not occur.

+BCD mode is not cleared when an interrupt is entered.
+Behavior is undefined if an interrupt occurs while BCD mode is enabled.
+The compiler provides no support for enabling or disabling BCD mode, due to insufficient utility.

 ### Signal Handling

 It is well-defined to both read and write a static volatile `sig_atomic_t`